pgbackrest/pgbackrest/README.md

 apt-get install postgresql-9.3
 ```
-* Install required Perl modules using CPAN (will be removed in the next release):
+* FOR MULTI-THREADING ONLY: Install additional required Perl modules using CPAN (will be removed in next release):
 ```
-cpanm Net::OpenSSH
-cpanm IPC::System::Simple
+apt-get install cpanminus
 cpanm threads (update this package when thread-max > 1) cpanm Thread::Queue (update this package when thread-max > 1)
 ```